 While climbing in natural areas, it is important to respect the environment.
 Read tips from the Leave No Trace Center for Outdoor Ethics.

-The Global Organization of Tree Climbers has an interactive map to help you find tree-climbing programs.
+- The Tree Climbing Planet offers courses and resources. - The Global Organization of Tree Climbers has an interactive map to help you find tree-climbing programs.